 The ConsoleSee game console

-See in Glossary Window (menu: Window > Console) shows errors, warnings and other messages generated by Unity.
+See in Glossary Window (menu: Window > General > Console) shows errors, warnings and other messages generated by Unity.
 To aid with debugging, you can also show your own messages in the Console using the Debug.Log, Debug.LogWarning and Debug.LogError functions.

 The toolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
 More info